-http://catalogs.sandiego.edu/graduate/academic-regs/registration-policies-procedures/.
+https://graduate.catalog.sandiego.edu/academics/academicregulations#registration-policies-and-procedures1.

 Students will sign an enrollment agreement and be manually enrolled for each semester (including Spring, Summer, and Fall terms) by the Student Success Team.
 Once registered, students will receive an email confirming registration.
 It is the student's responsibility to notify their Program Coordinator if they do not wish to be enrolled in a given semester.
 In cases where a student does not wish to be enrolled for a given semester, a Leave of Absence will be required (see below).
+Tuition payment is due on the first day of the semester.
+Unpaid student accounts are subject to late fees.
 For drop and withdrawal policy and deadlines, view the academic calendars found on the Student Success Center webpage: